Cantera/cantera/doc/sphinx/cti/input-files.rst

 imports a phase definition reads the input file, and uses the information there to construct the object representing the phase or interface in the application.
 While this is the net effect, it is actually a two-step process.
-When a function like importPhase is called to import a phase definition from a file, a preprocessor runs automatically to read the input file and create a string that contains the same information but in an XML-based format called CTML.
+When a constructor like ``Solution`` is called to import a phase definition from a file, a preprocessor runs automatically to read the input file and create a string that contains the same information but in an XML-based format called CTML.
 After the preprocessor finishes, Cantera imports the phase definition from